lightninginabox/btcpi/index.md

 - Firewall configured to allow ports 22 (internal networks only), 80, 443, 8333, 9735

 ## Don't forget to change your password!
 1. Obtain the internal IP address of your BTCPayServer by logging into your router and looking for 'btcpay' under attached devices.
+If you don't have access to your router try [Angry IP Scanner](https://angryip.org/).
-1. SSH into your BTCPi using it's IP address with [Putty](https://the.earth.li/~sgtatham/putty/latest/w32/putty-0.76-installer.msi).
+2. SSH into your BTCPi using it's IP address with [Putty](https://the.earth.li/~sgtatham/putty/latest/w32/putty-0.76-installer.msi).
-2. Username = pi
+3. Username = pi
-3. Password = raspberry
+4. Password = raspberry
-4. type 'passwd' and follow the prompts to change your password.
+5. type 'passwd' and follow the prompts to change your password.

 ## Access BTCPayServer using the [Tor Browser](https://www.torproject.org/download/)